-Sprout Selection (Thinning): When, Why and How to Select Your Sprouts
+Thinning: When, Why and How to Thin Your Sprouts

 We intentionally overseed our yCubes to ensure reliable germination, so seeing multiple sprouts is normal.
 But more sprouts in one yCube does not mean more to harvest later.
-It may feel counterintuitive, but selecting a few healthy sprouts and removing extras early in the process reduces competition and helps the plant(s) you keep develop strong roots, optimize growth, and ensure the best quality harvest.
+It may feel counterintuitive, but thinning to the recommended number early reduces competition and helps the plant(s) you keep develop strong roots, optimize growth, and ensure the best quality harvest.

 Watch the video